alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_django.md

 1. Go to the [Python buildpack page on GitHub](https://github.com/cloudfoundry/python-buildpack/releases) to check which versions of Python are currently included in the Python buildpack.

 1. Tell Cloud Foundry which version of Python to use by creating a `runtime.txt` file in the root of the local directory.
+This step is optional.

     Refer to the documentation on [buildpack language version updates](deploying_apps.html#buildpack-language-version-updates) for more information.